Send A/B email campaigns to learn what changes in your emails produce better results.

 - Both subscriber lists deploy at the same time after the list is split.
 As with any campaign, each subscriber mailing processes the mailing queue one at a time.

-- Label your A/B test campaigns with “AB test”.
-Once you have your results for a few A/B campaigns you can go to Reporting > Compare Campaigns to select this label and compare A and B results.
+- Label your A/B test campaigns and use Reporting > Compare Campaigns to select this label and compare A and B results.

 - Google Analytics tags will track each version separately through the tag utm_content.
 This tag will be set to version_A and version_B respectively.
 Learn more.